Miami's Best Eats and Drinks This Weekend: Cinco de Mayo, Brew at the Zoo, and the Kentucky Derby

 Brickell Restaurant Week

-Brickell is becoming the young, hip, and sophisticated city center that every Miamian who wishes they were a New Yorker wants it to be.
-Much of this is due to the burgeoning nightlife of new restaurants and cocktail bars spreading like a Mono outbreak in a public high school.
-Brickell Restaurant Week seeks to further this growth with sponsored prix-fixe menus from almost a dozen downtown and Brickell eateries.
-Through May 21st at various locations; .
-Prix-fix menu prices vary.
+Brickell is becoming the young, hip, and sophisticated city center that every Miamian envious of New Yorkers wants it to be.
+The area's nightlife scene is burgeoning thanks to new restaurants and cocktail bars.
+Brickell Restaurant Week seeks to further this growth through sponsored prix fixes from almost a dozen downtown and Brickell eateries.
 Visit brickellrestaurantweek.com for a list of participating restaurants.

 |